Updated: 6 days ago

 Dyrholaey Peninsula in Iceland

-Dyrholaey is famous from its beautiful views stretching out to the surroundings and its 90-years-old lighthouse.
+Dyrholaey is famous for its beautiful views stretching out to the surroundings and its 90-year-old lighthouse.
 Dyrholaey lighthouse is one of the most beautiful lighthouses in Iceland.
-The 13-meters-high tower, consists of three square quarters.
+The 13-meter-high tower consists of three square quarters.
 Its location makes it one of the most photogenic lighthouses in Iceland.